VPN.ac Review 2024: Is It Worth the Price?

 Overall, VPN.ac has a very small server network, has dedicated servers for bypassing China’s internet restrictions, and supports P2P traffic on every server.

-VPN.ac is great for streaming — it works with top streaming sites like Netfllix, Hulu, Amazon Prime Video, and more.
-It also works with streaming sites like ITV in the UK, 9Now in Australia, and Canal+ in France (my colleagues in each of these locations tested and confirmed they were able to watch the streaming service available in their country while connected to a local server).
+VPN.ac is great for streaming — it works with top streaming sites like Netflix, Hulu, Amazon Prime Video, and more.
+It also works with streaming sites like ITV in the UK, 9Now in Australia, and Canal+ in France.

-There are still better VPNs for streaming, though — ExpressVPN and Private Internet Access both provide faster speeds and have servers in more countries, allowing more users to enjoy content libraries in their own country.
+There are still better VPNs for streaming, though — ExpressVPN and Private Internet Access both provide faster speeds, have servers in more countries, and can access a wide range of streaming services.

 VPN.ac is also decent for torrenting — it allows torrenting on all its servers, works with top torrenting apps like BitTorrent, Vuze, and uTorrent, has 10 P2P-optimized server locations, and offers SOCKS5 proxy servers in 8 countries for enhanced speeds.